 - Groups who have reserved space in the common areas are required to leave the space in an orderly condition after its use.
 This means returning the meeting room, the desktop publishing spaces, etc. to their original condition.
 Groups who fail to do so are subject to a cleaning fee charge to their club accounts.

-- SDA is not responsible for items left unattended in the public areas which will be swiftly discarded.
+- Student Engagement is not responsible for items left unattended in the public areas which will be swiftly discarded.

 Access to assigned resources is granted for the course of one full school year, normally running from the first day of classes until the last day of classes.
 Special requests can be made to extend occupancy during the summer session.
-The Manager of Leadership Programs reviews these requests on a case-by-case basis.
+The Director of Student Community Programs reviews these requests on a case-by-case basis.
 In March-April of each year, an application process is opened up for all eligible groups.
 Those groups already assigned resources must also re-apply.
-An application review committee comprised of officers of the student government, the ABC, and the SDA staff, make recommendations to the SDA Director for all allocations for the lease period.
-The Office of Student Development and Activities (SDA) notifies applicants about the outcome of the allocation process and provides the necessary follow through information (i.e., resource assignments and usage policy, etc.).
-The application review committee determines resource designations based on applicant’s expressed need vs. competing needs, organizational record and impact on the Campus community at large, and rationale for use of the space.
-Re-applying groups are evaluated based on continuing and competing need; impact on the campus community, past use of the space and “good neighbor standing” or assessed impacts on the 5 th floor.
+An application review committee comprised of officers of the student government, the ABC, and Student Engagement staff, make recommendations for all allocations for the lease period.
+Student Engagement notifies applicants about the outcome of the allocation process and provides the necessary follow through information (i.e., resource assignments and usage policy, etc.).
+The application review committee determines resource designations based on applicant’s expressed need vs. competing needs, organizational record, impact on the Columbia community at large, and rationale for use of the space.
+Re-applying groups are evaluated based on continuing and competing need, impact on the campus community, past use of the space, and assessed impacts on the 5th floor.

-Keys: All holders of assigned resources will be given a set of keys when applicable.
-All key holders must be registered with the Manager of Leadership Programs with an accompanying organizational account number.
-All office keys must be turned in by the end of the academic year to the Manager of Leadership Programs unless arrangements have been made for summer use of the assigned resource.
+All holders of assigned resources will be given a set of keys when applicable.
+All key holders must be registered with the Director of Student Community Programs with an accompanying organizational account number.
+All office keys must be turned in by the end of the academic year unless arrangements have been made for summer use of the assigned resource.
 Groups who fail to return office keys will have a charged placed on their organizational accounts for a lock change and for replacement copies of the resource key.
 For those groups that share resource space, charges will be assessed according to which group failed to return office keys at the required time.

 Procedure for Taking possession of Assigned Resource space